 7. Fences shall be exempt from the provisions of SECTION 3 of this Article; however, the City retains the right to remove any fence for right-of-way purposes.

 SECTION 3.
-BUILDING SETBACK LINES: Building setback lines are hereby established for all arterial and collector streets, as shown on the adopted Major Street Plan in the Udall Comprehensive Plan.
+BUILDING SETBACK LINES: Building setback lines are hereby established for all arterial and collector streets, as shown on the adopted Major Street Plan in the Solomon Comprehensive Plan.
 The setback lines, as established in this section, shall be held to the minimum for the purpose of promoting the public health, safety, morals, order, convenience and economy in the process of development and shall conform with the following requirements:

 1. Arterial Streets: No building or structure which fronts or sides on an arterial street shall be located nearer to the centerline of the arterial street than the sum of the required front yard (in feet) plus fifty (50) feet, except as provided in SECTION 2 of this Article.